 Materials and techniques of instrumental music instruction, computer-assisted instruction and integrated technology, and instrumental performance at all levels of public music education.
 Required of all instrumental majors in teacher education.
 Spring.
 150 minutes.
 Prerequisites: Completion of the Sophomore Evaluation and Piano Proficiency Exam and conditional admission to the MAT program.
 Departmental approval required.

 MUSC 590 Special Topics in Music Education

-.5-6 cr.
+5-6 cr.

 A selected aspect of music education.
 Subject varies; see Academic Schedule for specific titles.
 Repeatable for maximum of 12 credits if topics are substantially different.
 Prerequisite: permission of instructor.

 MUSC 599 Individual Research in Music

+1-6 cr.

 Intensive individual study in an area of special interest under the direction of a staff member.
 Repeatable for maximum of 12 credits.
 Fall only.
 Prerequisite: permission of the chair of the department.

 Nursing

 NURS 504 Nursing Informatics

+3 cr.

 Designed to prepare the nurse to integrate and translate selected technologies and their application, the electronic health record, and policies governing privacy, confidentiality, and security as it relates to complex decision making and the promotion of safe, quality and effective care.
 Variable.

 NURS 507 Health Finance

+3 cr.

 Conceptual and practical issues related to health care economics, finances and budgeting, including accounting, business planning, cost/benefit analysis, managing financial resources and other management tools for the nurse administrator.
 3 hrs. lecture.
 Spring, summer.

-NURS 601 Advanced Health, Physiology and Pharmacology
+NURS 601 Advanced Health, Physiology and Pharmacology 4 cr.

 Study of normal physiologic and pathologic mechanisms of disease, comprehensive physical assessment and pharmacotherapeutics.
 Assessment, diagnosis and management of clients' common health problems in a safe, high-quality, cost-effective manner.
 Analysis of an in-depth health history, including signs and symptoms, developmental stages and psychosocial and cultural characteristics.
+Students will have the opportunity to practice these advanced skills in a patient care setting.
+Lecture/Lab ILL.
 3 hrs. lecture.
 Fall.

 NURS 602 Research and Systematic Analysis

+4 cr.

 Discussion of clinical, management and education leadership roles in health care.
 Analysis and synthesis of research with applications within specialization.
 4 hrs. lecture.
 Variable.

-NURS 603 Roles and Issues in Advanced Practice Nursing
+NURS 603 Roles and Issues in Advanced Practice Nursing 3 cr.

 Examination of the theoretical basis, scope and status of professional roles and legal and ethical responsibilities of nurses prepared for advanced clinical and managerial placements in diverse health care settings.
 Fall.

-NURS 605 Healthcare Systems and Populations 3 cr.
+NURS 605 Healthcare Systems and Populations

+3 cr.

 Focuses on health promotion of diverse populations.
 Learn to critically analyze health promotion initiatives from the perspective of improving health outcomes, impact of health policy, system organization, and financial structures.
 Exploration of public health and program development to address identified deficits in the community to promote public wellness.
 Development a health promotion plan based on epidemiology, risk stratification, social determinants of health, regulatory and policy regulations, and funding opportunities.
+Students will have the opportunity to practice advanced skills on aggregate populations in the clinical area.
+Lecture/Lab ILL.
 Spring.
 NURS 610 Administration of Health-Care Organizations 3 cr.
 Examines the role of the nurse leader to include leadership theory and application, professional development and performance management, inter-professional teams and collaboration, facilitating change, and self-reflection.
 Contemporary topics affecting the role of the nurse leader: transformational leadership, technology to support quality and safety, emotional intelligence, mindfulness, the aging population and its effect on delivery system, strategic management, and succession planning.
 Fall, Spring.

-NURS 611 Organizational Theory
+NURS 611 Organizational Theory 3 cr.